theronic/eacl-example/README.md

   - where a user can own an account,
   - a product has under an account, and
   - users havae basic permissions.
-4. Transact some permissioned entities, which must have `:eacl/type` & `:eacl/id` attributes.
+4. Transact some permissioned entities.
 5. Transact some relationships for `[user :owner account]` & `[account :account product]` so EACL can traverse the graph betweend `user -> account <- product`.
 6. Run some `eacl/can?` permission checks, which return `true` or `false`.
 7. Enumerate the resources a subject can access via `eacl/lookup-resources`.